exasol/virtual-schemas/doc/user-guide/user_guide.md

 It uses the well proven ```IMPORT FROM JDBC``` Exasol statement behind the scenes to obtain the requested data, when running a query on a virtual table.
 The JDBC adapter also serves as the reference adapter for the Exasol virtual schema framework.

-You can find the list of supported dialects in [the list of supported dilects](#list-of-supported-dialects).
+You can find supported dialects in [the list of supported dialects](#list-of-supported-dialects).

 The so called `GENERIC` dialect is designed to work with any JDBC driver.
 It derives the SQL dialect from the JDBC driver metadata.
 However, it does not support any capabilities and might fail if the data source has special syntax or data types, so it should only be used for evaluation purposes.